your-diary/netrw_avoid_discarding_modified_buffer/README.md

 3. Open `~/.vim/plugin/netrwPlugin.vim` and `~/.vim/autoload/netrw.vim` in `vim` and execute `:DechoOn`, then save and exit.
 This turns on debugging outputs.

 4. Execute the following command to start debugging.
+We also provide the script `start_debugging.sh`, where `./start_debugging.sh [<file>]` is essentially the same as the command below.

 ```bash
 $ vim -u minimal_vimrc --noplugins -i NONE [<file>]